ipython/ipython/docs/source/interactive/autoawait.rst

 IPython core being asynchronous, the use of ``IPython.embed()`` will now require a loop to run.
 By default IPython will use a fake coroutine runner which should allow ``IPython.embed()`` to be nested.
-Though this will prevent usage of the :magic:`autoawait` feature when using IPython embed.
+Though this will prevent usage of the :magic:`%autoawait` feature when using IPython embed.

 You can set explicitly a coroutine runner for ``embed()`` if you desire to run asynchronous code, the exact behavior is though undefined.